Shopify Marketing

 2. Always define a value proposition for each campaign.
 Highlight value props in each ad and map it to customer pain points.

 3. Don’t spread yourself too thin across multiple ad channels.
-Master one platform, establish a steady, positive ROAS; and then add on the next logical channel.
+Master one platform, establish a steady, positive return on ad spend (ROAS); and then add on the next logical channel.

-4. Advertise with intention: you should have ads for specific stages of the marketing funnel.
+4. Advertise with intention by having ads for specific stages of the marketing funnel.
 For example, when addressing the top of your funnel, build brand awareness in your vertical with creative, out-of-the-box ideas that pique curiosity.
 Above all, aim to be helpful and useful, then collect followers or email addresses.
 For customers closer to the bottom of your funnel, run Meta carousel ads to help buyers quickly browse through your products and place an order.

 5. Don’t only run ads for brand awareness and clicks.
 They will drain your budget with little to show for them, so focus on performance marketing and optimize for conversions.